eslint-community/eslint-plugin-security/docs/rules/detect-bidi-characters.md

 }
 ```

-By looking at the rendered code above, a user reviewing this code might not notice the injected malicious unicode characters which are actually changing the semantic and the behaviour of the actual code.
+By looking at the rendered code above, a user reviewing this code might not notice the injected malicious Unicode characters which are actually changing the semantic and the behaviour of the actual code.

 ### More information